Response to Black Student Demands

 We demand that a mandatory in-person diversity and inclusion training be added to the Greek life Standards of Excellence requirement.
 At least 75% of the chapter must attend the training.
 The training will specifically be geared towards Greek life.
 The training will be decided by the Department of Fraternity and Sorority Life based on evidence of efficiency.

 Chapters must participate in at least one EPIC (Encouraging Positive Interventions within Chapters) program annually.
-Chapters will rotate topics once per year, and by the third year will complete programs on Sexual Assault Prevention, Diversity and Inclusion, and Alcohol and Other Drugs.
-(Note: The first-year Fraternity and Sorority Life will be piloting programs so chapters can participate upon request for distinction only.
-This programming requirement began fall 2018).
+Chapters rotate topics once per year, and by the third year will have completed programs on Sexual Assault Prevention, Diversity and Inclusion, and Alcohol and Other Drugs.
+(Note: The first-year Fraternity and Sorority Life piloted programs in fall 2018).

 We demand the creation of a designated fund that allows alumni and community members’ donations to be directly used for Black organizations, student spaces and Black life on campus continuously throughout the year.
 The current fund, the African American Cultural Center (AACC) Enrichment Fund, is not available continuously throughout the year.
 The dispersion of funds will be determined by the directors of the AACC and Multicultural Student Affairs (MSA).